-The annual treasury management strategy which incorporates the prudential indicators was approved by the Fire Authority on 20 February 2013 and is available on the Authority website.
+The annual treasury management strategy which incorporates the prudential indicators was approved by the Fire Authority on 19 February 2014 and is available on the Authority website.
 The key issues within the strategy were:

-- The Authorised Limit for 2013/14 was set at £9.642 million.
-This is the maximum limit of external borrowings or other long term liabilities. - The Operational Boundary was expected to be £8.952 million.
+- The Authorised Limit for 2014/15 was set at £9.642 million.
+This is the maximum limit of external borrowings or other long term liabilities. - The Operational Boundary was expected to be £8.942 million.
 This is the expected level of debt and other long term liabilities during the year. - The maximum amounts of fixed and variable interest rate exposure were set at 100% and 50% based on the Authority's net debt.

-These policies are implemented by the Treasurer.
 The Authority maintains written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk, and the investment of surplus cash through Treasury Management Practices (TMPs).
 These TMPs are a requirement of the Code of Practice and are reviewed periodically.